igorlfs/nvim-dap-view/README.md

-If you are using an adapter that does not natively support the `nvim-dap` integrated terminal, but you want to use the `nvim-dap-view` terminal anyway, you can get the `winnr` and `bufnr` of the `nvim-dap-view` terminal via `dap-view.state` and use `vim.fn.jobstart` to start your debugger in the `nvim-dap-view` terminal!
+If you are using an adapter that does not natively support the `nvim-dap` integrated terminal, but you want to use the `nvim-dap-view` terminal anyway, you can get the `winnr` and `bufnr` of the `nvim-dap-view` terminal via `dap-view.state` and use `vim.fn.jobstart` to start your debug adapter in the `nvim-dap-view` terminal!
 An example can be found [here](https://github.com/catgoose/nvim/blob/ffd88fd66ade9cad0da934e10308dbbfc76b9540/lua/config/dap/go.lua#L19-L48)

 ### Highlight Groups